ErlerPhilipp/dr2_logger/README.md

 The suspension angles are approximated for the width and length of the Audi Quattro S1.
 So, the absolute values of the suspension rotation graph will be off for other cars.
 But we care mostly for the relation between both graphs, anyway.

 In the upper graph with the car rotations, we can see that the lines have much lower frequencies than the middle graph with the suspension angles, as it should be.
-Looking at the center of the car rotation graph (upper graph),we see that the car rotates quickly backwards because the springs (middle graph) could not compensate the pressure anymore since they were already fully compressed (lower graph).
+Looking at the center of the car rotation graph (upper graph), we see that the car rotates quickly backwards because the springs (middle graph) could not compensate the pressure anymore since they were already fully compressed (lower graph).
 This was probably the landing after a longer jump.

 ## Raw Data ##